DCSharpKing15/PREDICTING-STUDENT-GRADUATION-DROPOUT/README.md

 # STUDENT-DROPOUT-GRADUATION-PREDICTOR

-This project was made by David Goldstein, Yonatan Navon, and Ariel Friedlander from Bar_Ilan University in the Statistical Theory course in 2024
+This project was done by David Goldstein, Yonatan Navon, and Ariel Friedlander from Bar-Ilan University in the Statistical Theory course in 2024

 The repository contains the dataset, the article we wrote about our work and findings, and the code we used.
 You can use